btmartin721/SNPio/snpio/docs/source/getting_started.rst

 This guide provides an overview of how to get started with the SNPio library.
 It covers the basic steps to read, manipulate, and analyze genotype data using the VCFReader, PhylipReader, StructureReader, and NRemover2 classes.
 SNPio is designed to simplify the process of handling genotype data and preparing it for downstream analysis, such as population genetics, phylogenetics, and machine learning.
 The library supports various file formats, including VCF, PHYLIP, and STRUCTURE, and provides tools for filtering, encoding, and visualizing genotype data.
 This guide will help you get up and running with SNPio quickly and efficiently.

-For more information on the SNPio library, please refer to the API documentation and examples provided in the repository.
+For more information on the SNPio library, please refer to this API documentation and examples provided in the repository.
 If you have any questions or feedback, please feel free to reach out to the developers.
-We hope you find SNPio useful for your genotype data analysis tasks!
+We hope you find SNPio useful for your bioinformatic analyses!

 .. note::